What Is the Usual Work Comp Settlement for Lower Back Injury

-Many material handling actions, including lifting, cause overexertion and subsequent injuries.
-The following are some of the most common injuries resulting from manual lifting tasks.
+Many material handling actions, including lifting, cause overexertion and subsequent injuries for which people may need work injury compensation.
+The following are some of the most common workers' compensation injuries resulting from manual lifting tasks.

 Workers often lift boxes and other objects that are far heavier than what their bodies can handle.
 While they may be able to handle the load initially, repeatedly carrying overweight loads could lead to sprains and strains over time as the muscles and tendons experience bruising and inflammation.
 Sprains and strains could affect body parts such as the back, arms, shoulders, and wrists.

 Lifting may cause numerous types of hand injuries.
 For instance, workers may lift an object with sharp edges that causes a cut.
 Meanwhile, a hot piece of equipment or container could also cause burns to the hands.

 Even when lowering a load, workers could sustain hand injuries in the process.
 They may get fingers stuck between loads and other objects, or they could break or bruise a finger that's crushed under the pressure of the material.